Molded Fiberglass Grating Manufacturing Process & Selection

 The high percentage of resin (65%) in molded fiberglass grating offers superior corrosion resistance and optimal impact resistance.
 Molded fiberglass gratings with a square mesh pattern offer increased load capacity and panel utilization due to its bi-directional trait.

 Numerous cut-outs for piping, valve access, and column penetrations can be made without the need for additional structural framing.
 Being of one-piece construction, the fiberglass grating performs as a plate, distributing loads throughout the fiberglass grating section and around cut-outs.
-Cutting access holes in the molded fiberglass grating does not weaken the panel and does not generally require additional or costly supports (unlike pultruded fiberglass grating that will require additional supports at cutouts).
+Cutting access holes in the molded fiberglass grating does not weaken the panel and does not generally require additional or costly supports.

 Advantages of Molded Fiberglass Grating: